merryjs/photo-viewer/README.md

 When you done this you still need link some frameworks into your xcode's embedded framework section, here you have some choices please see [IOS link frameworks](#ios-link-frameworks) for more details

-and initialize Fresco Library please see [Android Fresco initialize](#android-fresco-initialize)
+and initialize Fresco Library please see [Android Fresco initialize](#android-fresco-initialize)

 ### Manual installation